japila-books/apache-spark-internals/docs/storage/OneForOneBlockFetcher.md

 start...FIXME

-start is used when xref:storage:NettyBlockTransferService.adoc#fetchBlocks[NettyBlockTransferService] and xref:storage:ExternalShuffleClient.adoc#fetchBlocks[ExternalShuffleClient] are requested to fetch blocks.
+start is used when storage:NettyBlockTransferService.md#fetchBlocks[NettyBlockTransferService] and storage:ExternalShuffleClient.md#fetchBlocks[ExternalShuffleClient] are requested to fetch blocks.